ipfs/specs/IPIP/0000-double-hash-dht.md

 ### DDOS Protection

 The Double Hash DHT doesn't improve DDOS (Distributed Denial Of Service) protection.
-Upon recieving a DHT request from a Client for a valid Provider Record, DHT Servers can decide to return a `multiaddrs` corresponding to the IP address of a `target` host, not providing the requested content.
+Upon receiving a DHT request from a Client for a valid Provider Record, DHT Servers can decide to return a `multiaddrs` corresponding to the IP address of a `target` host, not providing the requested content.
 The Client will open a connection to the returned `multiaddrs` and send a Bitswap request for the content.
 If the `CID` that was initially requested is popular, this will generate a lot of traffic toward the `target` coming from many different Clients.

 DDOS protection can be improved in the future on the Double Hash DHT by using signed Peer Records.

 ### DHT Servers Resource Exhaustion

 An adversary user could try to exhaust the DHT resources by advertising garbage Provider Records.
 The adversary needs to generate random bytes (_garbage_), sign them and ask DHT Server nodes to store the garbage Provider Records.
-DHT Server nodes cannot computaionally decide whether a Provider Record is garbage or not, thus they must continue storing the Provider Records.
+DHT Server nodes cannot computationally decide whether a Provider Record is garbage or not, thus they must continue storing the Provider Records.
 Note that the adversary periodically needs to republish every Provider Record, which isn't trivial for a large number of Provider Records at the moment.
 This issue isn't mitigated in the current DHT.

 One possible mitigation could be to identify IP addresses publishing an _excessive_ number of Provider Records that are never accessed, and refusing to store more Provider Records for this IP.